Department website: http://larc.wvu.edu

 - Master of Landscape Architecture (MLA)

-The master of landscape architecture program provides opportunities for both foundation and advanced training in the core areas of landscape architecture, including site and environmental design, land use planning, construction methods and materials, landscape management, and plant materials and planting design.
+The master of landscape architecture program provides opportunities for both foundation and advanced training in the core areas of landscape architecture, including site and environmental design, land use planning, construction methods and materials, landscape architecture history and theory, and plant materials and planting design.
 It is anticipated that many students, particularly those pursuing the post-professional degree, will take interdisciplinary approaches to their studies as well as use them in practice.
 There are twelve credit hours of electives in the curriculum.
-These would allow the student to tailor a series of courses in areas of focus such as community planning and design, environmental restoration, or environmental and natural resource analysis methods including geographic information systems and remote sensing.
+These allow the student to tailor a series of courses in areas of focus such as community planning and design, environmental restoration, or environmental and natural resource analysis methods including geographic information systems and remote sensing.

 Graduates of the program will be prepared for competitive entry-level positions in private firms and public agencies.
 In the course of their graduate education, students may pursue one of four options, ranging from a general professional background to a focus on environmental restoration, community design, or environmental and natural resource analysis.

-1. A comprehensive education in landscape architecture, environmental design and planning Students pursue a program of study to provide a well-rounded design background suitable for entry into the landscape architecture profession.
+1. A comprehensive education in landscape architecture, environmental design and planning.
+Students pursue a program of study to provide a well-rounded design background suitable for entry into the landscape architecture profession.
 This option would be most appropriate for students in the first-professional-degree MLA program who do not possess design or technical science undergraduate degrees.

 2. Environmental Restoration.
 Through elective course selection and thesis or professional project selection, students may pursue a course of study focusing on environmental restoration including soils and water restoration, brownfields, mined areas, and wetlands and watersheds.
 This option allows students to take advantage of the strengths of the Davis College for collaborative in-depth study in many aspects of environmental and community restoration.